-At NSCC you have an advising team who will be knowledgeable about your program and about how you can take advantage of a range helpful college resources including financial preparedness and funding, learning supports, career and employment, disability services, health and wellness, and student life.
+At NSCC you have an advising team who will be knowledgeable about your program and about how you can take advantage of a range helpful college resources including financial preparedness and funding, learning supports, career and employment, accessibility services, health and wellness, and student life.

 Your advising team includes a Student Services Advisor, Faculty Advisor, and your Academic Chair.
 African Canadian, Indigenous, and International Supports Advisors are also available.
 Your advising team can help you:

 - Understand the requirements of your program and relevant policies, guidelines, and regulations

 - Set clear, realistic and achievable goals in line with your education and career interests